chalatz/tours/pages/info/reviews-comments-content.md

     week and after this go back to Brasil.
 Thanks again for you, Dominic and Manuel!!
     We hope one day come back to Rhodes and certainly look for you!!
 Best wishes, Thiago (July 15th) Brazil\n\nThank you very much for a great tour!
 We really enjoyed it!!!
-Alice (July 15th) London UK\nDear Nicholas, it was a great pleasure for us to do the touring with you.
+Alice (July 15th) London UK\n\nDear Nicholas, it was a great pleasure for us to do the touring with you.
 Our driver, Manuel was perfect, relaxed and a great company for us throughout the afternoon.
 You must give him our best regards.
 We do hope to come back to Rhodes and then we will contact you again.\nKind regards Bent H. P. (July 14th) Denmark\n\nNicholas - Emily and I wanted to thank you for our wine tour, we had a great time and loved seeing the Rhodes scenery.
 Thank you again, that was a great day yesterday.
-Kevin (July 14th) Nottingham UK\nThankyou Nicholas, we had a fantastic time in Rhodes with Michael and Stamos.
+Kevin (July 14th) Nottingham UK\n\nThankyou Nicholas, we had a fantastic time in Rhodes with Michael and Stamos.
 We very much appreciate their hospitality and they made our trip very special.
-Best regards Mike S. (July 13th) Boise\tIdaho US\nHello Nicholas: Andrew did a great job for us.
+Best regards Mike S. (July 13th) Boise\tIdaho US\n\nHello Nicholas: Andrew did a great job for us.
 We really enjoyed spending a day with him.
 I am a member of Trip Advisor, and will post your services there.
 Again, please tell Andrew how much we appreciate his knowledge, and sharing it with us.
-Gordon (July 12th) Knoxville, Tennessee\nBonjour, Un tout grand merci à votre chauffeur.
+Gordon (July 12th) Knoxville, Tennessee\n\nBonjour, Un tout grand merci à votre chauffeur.
 Ce fut une après-midi superbe pour les enfants.
 Cordialement Pascal L. (10 juillet) France\n\nThank you for a wonderful day in Rhodes.
 When we return home, we will post a review on trip advisor.
 Do